Barton IT hub

 Residents in Windmill Road were angry when the Nuffield Orthopaedic Centre chopped down a row of mature birch and beech trees screening the car-park.

-Work to rebuild the hospital started in May 2002, and is being done in two phases (with the hospital moving into one half while the other is demolished).
-It was expected to be finished by the end of 2005, and the £35 million cost is funded by the PFI (Private Finance Initiative).
+Work to rebuild the hospital started in May 2002, to be done in two phases (with the hospital moving into one half while the other was demolished).
+The £35 million cost was funded by the PFI (Private Finance Initiative).

 Headington brothel robbed